taskvanguard/taskvanguard/README.md

 </div>

-- **AI-enhanced task creation:** Auto-improves task titles, tags, project assignment, and annotations.
+### Features

-- **Context-aware prioritization:** Surfaces high-impact tasks and explains *why* you should do them now.
+- **AI-enhanced task creation:** Auto-improves task titles, tags, project assignment and annotations.
-- **Goal linking:** Assign tasks to goals and keep your focus on long-term outcomes.
+- **Goal linking:** Link tasks to goals and keep your focus on long-term outcomes.
-- **Batch analysis:** Mass-edit, annotate, or refactor your existing backlog using your LLM of choice.
+- **Batch analysis:** Mass-edit, annotate or refactor your existing backlog using an LLM.
-- **Subtask splitting:** Detects “too big” tasks and offers splits.
+- **Subtask splitting:** Detects “too big” tasks and offers splitting.
-- **Highly configurable:** Full YAML config, tag/project/goal blacklists, and fine-grained toggles.
+- **Highly configurable:** Full YAML config; confiure which tags and annotations are assigned by the LLM, if any.

-**Tip:** You can stop the LLM from processing certain Tasks by blacklisting tags or projects, configure what annotations it should generate for your tasks, if any.
+**Tip:** You can stop certain tasks from being sent to the LLM by blacklisting tags or projects.

 ## Why TaskVanguard?